nwilkens/graphite-ng/README.md

 all functions come in plugin files. want to add a new function? just drop a .go file in the functions folder and restart.
 You can easily add your own functions that get data from external sources, manipulate data, or represent data in a different way; and then call those functions from your target string.

+# Metric store plugins

+Graphite-ng can query metrics from different stores.
+At this point only the example text_metrics store is implemented, but it's easy to add more.

 # other interesting things & diff with real graphite: